dansecops/Sammelsurium/README.md

 # Sammelsorium
-This is a collection of useful tools I found online.
+This is a collection of useful tools and scripts